Potsdam Agreement

-The Potsdam Agreement (Potsdamer Abkommen) was the agreement between three of the Allies of World War II: the United Kingdom, the United States, and the Soviet Union on 1 August 1945.
+The Potsdam Agreement (Potsdamer Abkommen) was the agreement among three of the Allies of World War II: the United Kingdom, the United States, and the Soviet Union after the war ended in Europe that was signed on 1 August 1945 and published the following day.
 A product of the Potsdam Conference, it concerned the military occupation and reconstruction of Germany, its border, and the entire European Theatre of War territory.
 It also addressed Germany's demilitarisation, reparations, the prosecution of war criminals and the mass expulsion of ethnic Germans from various parts of Europe.
-France was not invited in the conference but formally still one of powers occupying Germany.
+France was not invited to the conference but formally remained one of the powers occupying Germany.

 Executed as a communiqué, the agreement was not a peace treaty according to international law, although it created accomplished facts.
 It was superseded by the Treaty on the Final Settlement with Respect to Germany signed on 12 September 1990.

-As De Gaulle had not been invited to the Conference, the French resisted implementing the Potsdam Agreements within their occupation zone.
+As De Gaulle had not been invited to the Conference, the French resisted implementing the Potsdam Agreement within their occupation zone.
 In particular, the French refused to resettle any expelled Germans from the east.
-Moreover, the French did not accept any obligation to abide by the Potsdam Agreement in the proceedings of the Allied Control Council; in particular resisting all proposals to establish common policies and institutions across Germany as a whole, and anything that they feared might lead to the emergence of an eventual unified German government.
+Moreover, the French did not accept any obligation to abide by the Potsdam Agreement in the proceedings of the Allied Control Council; in particular resisting all proposals to establish common policies and institutions across Germany as a whole (for example, France separated Saarland from Germany to establish its protectorate on 17 December 1947), and anything that they feared might lead to the emergence of an eventual unified German government.